argoproj-labs/hera/docs/user-guides/script-basics.md

 ```

 This method of running the function is handled by the `InlineScriptConstructor`, called such because it constructs the
-`Script` template to run the function "inline" in the YAML.
+`Script` template with the function appearing "inline" in the YAML in the `source` value.

 #### Importing modules